angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 playing around Wasteland, opposing Thoughtseize effects, Daze and the like prior to the combo to give yourself the best chance to enact the combo.
 Consider whether speed or resilience is the right path given your opponent's deck.

 Because of the size of the Legacy card pool and the variance between decklists, even within proven archetypes, you can often face strange or unexpected corner cases.
-Just try your best to make note of what you are aware, play around what you can but be mindful that sometimes you cannot play around everything and need to accept if they have the one corner case card.
+Just try your best to make note of what you are aware of, play around what you can but be mindful that sometimes you cannot play around everything and need to accept if they have the one corner case card.